davi-cruz/Security/MDC/Containers/README.md

 Now you're ready to start all scenarios from [the project website](https://madhuakula.com/kubernetes-goat/docs/scenarios/) :smile:

-Note that there are some scenarios in this project which abuses of Node Ports and Docker Daemon, which won't work for AKS and other Cloud Managed K8s clusters.
+Note that there are some scenarios in this project that won't work for AKS and other Cloud Managed K8s clusters as they usually run `containerd` instead of `docker` daemon and Service nodes are exposed using LoadBalancers instead of NodePorts.

-Also keep in mind that Defender for Cloud separates detections in CSPM as Recommendations, while Defender for Containers detections are shown as Alerts.
-So you'll need to check both places to see all detections triggered by Kubernetes Goat.
+Also keep in mind that Defender for Cloud classifies detections in CSPM as Recommendations, while Defender for Containers (CWPP) detections are shown as Alerts.
+Depending on the scenario Kubernetes Goat may trigger both types of events.